Endogenous Heteroskedasticity in Linear Models: A linear model with endogenous heteroskedasticity

+The 2SLS is a popular method to address endogeneity in linear models.
+In this section we show that the 2SLS estimator estimates the average effect $\alpha_1$ with a bias in the presence of endogeneous heteroskedasticity.
+Although the result here is simple, intuitive, and similar issues were highlighted in the literature, we include this section to motivate the linear representation above.

-The failure of IV to identify $\alpha_1$ in \eqref{eq:example_1} has been pointed out by \cite{AbrevayaXu23} in the case of a binary $D$.
-When a binary IV is available, they offer a detailed study of the bias and propose a novel identification and estimation strategy.
-They refer to their framework as Endogenous Heteroskedasticity IV (EHIV).
-Moreover, \cite{FlorensHeckmanMeghirVytlacil08} note that in a model similar to \eqref{eq:example_1}, with a continuous $D$, the usual requirements on an IV are not enough.
-They also offer an alternative identification and estimation approach.
+The failure of 2SLS to identify $\alpha_1$ in the presence of endogenous heteroskedasticity was highlighted by \cite{AbrevayaXu23} in the case of a binary \(D\).
+When a binary IV is available, they offer a detailed analysis of the bias and propose a novel identification and estimation strategy.
+In a similar context with a continuous \(D\), \cite{FlorensHeckmanMeghirVytlacil08} argue that the usual exogeneity IV requirements are not sufficient for identification.

-To motivate the approach in this paper, we analyze the following simple example, where we illustrate the impact of the endogenous heteroskedasticity on the 2SLS strategy.

-\begin{example} Consider the following simple linear case of model \eqref{eq:structural0}--\eqref{eq:first stage0} with $g(D)=(1+\delta D)$.
-To focus on the implications of the endogenous heteroskedasticity in the structural equation, we consider a general first-stage equation.
-Thus, the model is given by